Last Updated on: 29th May 2023, 08:27 am

-Instead of trimming the beak, the vet will file it down using a special tool that removes its excess layers.
-This mimics the natural exfoliation process.
+Instead of trimming the beak, a vet will file it down using a special tool that removes its excess layers.
+This process mimics the natural exfoliation process.

-The vet will assess why your parrot can’t file its beak down and recommend the right action.
-Always monitor your parrot’s beak and take action if it gets too long or misshapen.
+A vet will assess why the parrot can’t wear its beak down and recommend an action plan.
+Always monitor the parrot’s beak and take action if it gets too long, sharp, or misshapen.

 Find out more in our complete guide to sun conure care.